cambridge-cares/TheWorldAvatar/Deploy/stacks/Chile/README.md

 * mapbox_username       (get a username at the mapbox website)

 ### Step 3.
-When the folders are populated, use Visual Studio Code to access the folder where TWA is cloned.
+When the folders are populated, use Visual Studio Code to access the folder where TheWorldAvatar is cloned.

 * Go to the folder:

         TheWorldAvatar/Deploy/stacks/dynamic/stack-manager/

-* Type in the terminal:
+* Run the following command with the actual stack name and port number to spin up a stack:

+         ./stack.sh start <STACK_NAME> <PORT_NUMBER>

+For example:

-        ./stack.sh start chileViv4 3851
+        ./stack.sh start chileViv4 3838

+The default name of the stack is chileViv4

 ### Step 4.
 Once all the containers are running (normally 7 or 8), then type: